tolitius/mount/README.md

 that has 3 states:

 * `config`, loaded from the files and refreshed on each `(reset)`
-* `datamic connection` that uses the config to create itself
+* `datomic connection` that uses the config to create itself
 * `nrepl` that uses config to bind to host/port

 ### Running New York Stock Exchange